 Before diving in here I want to take a brief moment to define (in my mind) what dynamic content is.
 Websites are made up mostly of static content; static because it’s likely been there a while without change.
 Most websites are made up of mostly static content, which isn’t necessarily a good thing, but it is common.

 The words 'site migration' get tossed around a lot for a number of website upgrades.
 There’s the completely new site and there’s the refresh or site improvement, which might consist of a new look-and-feel, the addition (and subtraction) of some pages, and so on.
 Regardless of the site migration you are referring to it can be a daunting task.

 Twitter is a great place to take the ‘pulse’ of certain topics; what are people thinking or what’s the latest tip or technique getting attention?
 It’s where I went recently to see what the latest buzz in search engine optimization (SEO) was.
 Some of what I found was useful, interesting, as well as disappointing.

-|blog blogging blog management content content creation content marketing custom content creation facebook google+ google panda google plus lead generation linkedin marketing marketing silo online brand visibility PPC search engine marketing search engine optimization search marketing seo sites we like social media social media marketing twitter|
+|Adwords blogging blog management content content creation content marketing content marketing strategy custom content creation facebook google+ google panda google plus lead generation marketing online brand visibility PPC PPC best practices search engine marketing search engine optimization search marketing seo SEO best practices social media social media marketing twitter|